Sir Leslie Stephen

 Sitterback to top

-- Sir Leslie Stephen (1832-1904), Writer, philosopher, mountaineer and first editor of the Dictionary of National Biography.
+- Sir Leslie Stephen (1832-1904), Writer, philosopher, mountaineer and first editor of the Dictionary of National Biography; Trustee of the National Portrait Gallery.
 Sitter in 13 portraits.

 Artistback to top